hphemanathan/Article-preview-component/README.md

 ### The challenge

-# Article preview component using HTML5, CSS3,
+# Article preview component using HTML5, SAAS & Flexbox

 ### Screenshot